Alex-Betz/essays/potato/README.md

        src="gh:alonatelier/planthsp/main/potato/pommedeterre.jpg"
        caption="*La Botanique*, "La Pomme de Terre," 1776.
 Dumbarton Oaks Rare Book Collection.">

+## Underground Subsistence: The Low Countries and Central Europe

+Narratives of the potato's adoption in Europe are not without ambiguity.
+While Enlightenment thinkers such as Young and Parmentier doubtless played a significant role, one would be remiss to discount the efforts of peasants across Europe, who took the initiative to cultivate this "migrant vegetable." [^38] As Europe moved away from traditional agrarian society, and land was parceled out and commodified under a new economic order, it became necessary to adopt a means of subsistence that required little land for productivity.
+Nally and Kearns invoke the research of Rebecca Earle to argue the significance of this overlooked narrative: "As peasants became proletarians the potato rose in importance as both a lifeline and an enabler; it allowed workers to survive on the little land left to them and it enabled their social reproduction from extremely meager resources." [^39] The authors also cite the potato's essential "furtive" quality as facilitating its embrace by peasant communities; by remaining concealed belowground, it enabled their survival and persistence during times of conflict, when armies would commandeer aboveground food resources.[^40] This was especially true in Alsace, "nearly always the primary theater of war in Europe," as well as the Low Countries.[^41] Indeed, the Netherlands by the 1840s were distinguished by potato cultivation and consumption, like Ireland, and like Ireland, the potato in the Netherlands came to be associated with poverty and famine.[^42] The potato's role in early modern Europe bespeaks its paradoxical connotations of resilience and vulnerability.
+It possesses the unique ability to thrive in almost any environment, no matter how hostile the soil to other crops, and could be grown in surreptitious locations such as riverbanks and ditches.[^43]
+<param ve-image
+       src="wc:Peasant_and_peasant_women_planting_potatoes_by_Vincent_van_Gogh_(1853-1890).jpg"
+       caption="Vincent Van Gogh, *Peasant and Peasant Woman Planting Potatoes*, 1885.
+Wikimedia Commons.">

+## The Irish Famine

+That the potato could be tied up in globally consequent social change is nowhere more evident than in Ireland.
+The Irish Potato Famine of 1845–1852 marked the culmination of a centuries-long fraught relationship between its land and people, a history of disenfranchisement from which the potato was inextricable.
+In the aftermath of the Cromwellian wars, Irish land dispossession under the Commonwealth Acts of 1652 and 1653 precipitated a shift in the Irish people's relationship to the potato as a source of food.[^44] While the potato had been cultivated in Ireland as a food crop for several generations, the Commonwealth Acts forced the Irish to accept the potato as their primary source of sustenance.[^45] Prior to these legislative measures, English military campaigns—which aimed to anglicize Ireland and brutally suppress rebellion—routinely implemented scorched-earth tactics that destroyed crops and left people starving.[^46] Salaman addresses the Irish tragedy at length in his book, arguing a complicity between the potato's domination of Irish diets and the continuation of the cottier system, in which all land was held by Anglo-Saxon landlords.
+The latter was responsible for the poverty of the vast majority of Irish people and by extension, the magnitude of devastation wrought by the famine.[^47] He traces a merciless and unremitting cycle whereby the sole reliance on potato cultivation, which reduces the cost of living and labor to their lowest point, perpetuates poverty, and vice versa: "It is not too much to say that for close on 300 years the potato both stabilized and perpetuated the misery of the Irish masses." [^48] Nally and Kearns sum up the pre-famine situation in Ireland by writing, "the wretched cottier and the mighty landlord were bound together by the material affordances of this migrant vegetable." [^49]
+<param ve-image
+       src="wc:Vincent_van_Gogh_-_Planting_potatoes_(1884).jpg"
+       caption="Vincent Van Gogh, *Potato Planting*, 1884.
+Wikimedia Commons.">

+It is worth noting that the Irish had become exclusively dependent on a small number of potato varieties, in particular the blight-prone variety called "Lumper." [^50] The blight, caused by the infection of potato plants by the Phytophthora infestans fungus, affected potato crops throughout Western Europe.
+However, only in Ireland did it precipitate the Great Famine, characterized by immense suffering, the death of over one million people, and the subsequent mass migration of over two million Irish people, particularly to North America.[^51] The potato is intertwined with two parallel histories of transatlantic movement: the first, the exchange of food crops—notably the potato—between the Americas and Eurasia, and the second, the migration of Irish people to America.
+The latter had historical and social reverberations not only for Ireland, but also for the development of the United States.
+<param ve-compare
+       src=wc:"Irish_diaspora.jpg"
+       caption="Parallel maps showing Irish diaspora and Columbian exchange.
+Wikimedia Commons.">
+<param ve-compare
+       src="BRI_Columbian_Exchange.jpg">

 ### Manzanar War Relocation Center
  The potato’s ability to take root in places where other crops cannot find purchase results in it appearing in unexpected moments in human history.
 An example of this is captured in American photographer Ansel Adams’ 1943 photograph of a potato harvest, *Farm, farm workers, Mt.
 Williamson in background, Manzanar Relocation Center, California*.
 Rows of tilled earth run diagonally across the frame, each attended to by individuals sheltering from the sun under their wide-brimmed hats.
 In the distance, mountains crest as though they, too, were dug by a great plow coursing through the earth—if only we could stand upon their heights, perhaps we would be met with continuing rows of peaks and troughs just like the foreground.
 Based on the landscape, one could be forgiven for imagining this to be an image of the potato’s ancestral fields in the foothills of the Andes.
 And yet, the photograph’s title tells us otherwise.
 As is often the case with the potato, this image tells a complex story of relocation and struggle in a harsh landscape.
 Who were these laborers, and why were they there?